ay0408/CompLaplace/README.md

 This contains the Python codes for our experiments in which we evaluated our mechanisms in terms of accuracy, rank error, and run time.

+## Major cons of our methods and future directions

+・Need more rigorous evaluation of reconstruction errors in the comressive mechanism.

+・Close examination of the distribution of random noise.

+・Consideration of other information compression techniques and noise distributions.

 ## Note

 For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform" (https://doi.org/10.1089/cmb.2022.0246) published in Journal of Computational Biology.